jasonge27/picasso/python-package/README.rst

 - Linux or MacOS

-It may take lots of effort to build on Windows.
-One way to do it is using CMAKE and MSVC.
+**Windows User:** It may take lots of effort to build on Windows.
+One way to do it is using mingw/mingw64.
-Be careful of issues like the system bits.
+Be careful of issues like the system bits and environment variables.
+Once the correct make tools and g++ are setted up, you can install the package from suorce with the following instruction.

 Installation